Shachar Gannot

 Bio/Description

-Shachar is a Ph.D. student in the History Department.
-She is interested in post-Holocaust judicial justice, and how different countries have dealt with the atrocities of the Holocaust in their respective legal systems.
+Shachar is a Ph.D. candidate in the History Department.
+She is interested in post-Holocaust judicial proceedings, especially in the role of attorneys of prominent Nazi defendants.

 Shachar completed her J.D. at the University of Pennsylvania Law School, where she continued to explore similar themes in papers discussing the American and Canadian legal responses following their respective realizations that there were Nazis and Nazi collaborators within their borders.